 3. Make Sure You’re Aware of What Products Use Formaldehyde

 It’s not just skincare that uses formaldehyde.
-Other beauty products like nail polish, nail polish remover, hair products like shampoos, eyelash glue, and even, get this–baby shampoo, can all use formaldehyde.
-This is just a partial list of some of the biggest offenders so don’t assume that because we haven’t mentioned a product it doesn’t contain formaldehyde.
+Other beauty products like nail polish, nail polish remover, hair products like shampoos, eyelash glue, and baby shampoo, can all use formaldehyde.
+This is just a partial list of some of the biggest offenders, so don’t assume that because we haven’t mentioned a product, it doesn’t contain formaldehyde.

 4. Seek Out Other Preservatives

-Yes, formaldehyde is a super effective preservative, but it’s hardly the only one!
-There are so many great preservatives that there’s absolutely no reason you need to use beauty products with formaldehyde.
+Yes, formaldehyde is a super effective preservative, but it’s hardly the only one.
+There are many other preservatives that are safe to use, so there’s absolutely no reason you need to use beauty products with formaldehyde.
 Here are just a few of the alternatives you can look for in your beauty products:

 - Phenoxyethanol - A result of the reaction between phenol (EU) and ethylene oxide (EU), phenoxyethanol is a naturally occurring preservative that is completely safe when used in concentrations of 1% or less.
-Made synthetically or naturally, it’s approved as a preservative by the Cosmetic Ingredient Review which is no small thing!
+Made synthetically or naturally, it’s approved as a preservative by the Cosmetic Ingredient Review.
 Found in green tea and chicory, it is not considered safe for infants and young children to digest, so if you’re a nursing mother or have an infant, make sure not to put it where your child might be able to ingest it.

 - Sodium Benzoate - If you’re thinking that sodium sounds like a salt, that’s because it is.
-Found in plums, it’s a natural, safe preservative that we at Fleur & Bee use in our products.
+Found in plums, it’s a natural, safe preservative that we use in our products.